 The transducer must be connected to the 700 Series instrument during a calibration.
-When Type of CAL is Load-Pos/Neg or Load-Positive, one of the selections in the CHAN Calibration menu is To Zero Xdcr.
+When Type of CAL is Load-Pos/Neg or Load-Positive , one of the selections in the CHAN Calibration menu is To Zero Xdcr .
 This command performs the zero adjustment for the transducer/amplifier.
 To adjust zero, follow the steps below.

-To Zero Xdcr CH1 Press ENTER

-For zero/null range, see APPENDIX H.
+To Zero Xdor CH1 Press ENTER To initiate adjustment, press ENTER key.
+Unload Xdor CH1 - 2.0 OK?
+Unload the transducer, then press ENTER key.
+Current data is shown.
+For zero/null range, see APPENDIX H. Please wait CH1 0.0 Adj0 Zero is being adjusted.
 Zero Done CH1 0.0 OK?
 Adjustment is done.
 Press ENTER key to accept, or ESC key to cancel and return to previous adjustment.
+To do +CAL CH1 Press ENTER Go to next menu selection.